naelstrof/maim/README.md

 * Compared to ImageMagick's import
     - import doesn't play nicely with compositors; making effects like transparent windows not render properly in the screenshot. maim, like scrot, uses imlib2 which isn't inflicted with this problem.
 * Compared to either
     - maim can actually take screenshots with your cursor included in them!
 It does this using the XFixes extension.
-I don't think there's any other screenshooters that do this.
+To my knowlege, no other commandline screenshot utility does this.
     - For those of you with multiple monitors, maim is aware of which pixels are visible or not and will make off-screen pixels that are in screenshots black and transparent.
 Import and scrot both mindlessly include off-screen pixel data in their screenshots which is very often just garbage.

 examples